 RAM’s engineers estimate that you can save around 48 gallons (180 liters) of fuel if you stop at a stoplight 10 times every day for a year.

-Despite being a full-size truck with some hybrid capabilities and a lower price tag, the RAM 1500 eTorque Hybrid is not a serious competitor to the Ford F-150 Hybrid and Toyota Tundra Hybrid.
-Its hybrid system is simply too weak.
+Despite being a full-size truck with hybrid-electric capabilities, the RAM 1500 Hybrid is not a serious competitor to the Ford F-150 Hybrid and Toyota Tundra Hybrid.
+Its eTorque hybrid system is simply too weak.

 Future Hybrid Truck Models

 The Ford F-150 and Maverick hybrids, Toyota Tundra Hybrid, and RAM 1500 eTorque Hybrid will be joined by several other hybridized pickups in the coming years.

 There will also be a Toyota Tacoma Hybrid, a Jeep Gladiator Plug-in Hybrid, and possibly a Honda Ridgeline Hybrid.